Adalab/modulo-4-evaluacion-final-bpw-BessyEscobar/README.md

 ## Module evaluation 4

-Here you can see my first technical evaluation exercise.
+Here you can see my final technical evaluation exercise.
 The exercise consists of developing an API that allows inserting, modifying, listing and deleting cooking recipes using Express.js, Node.js and MySQL.

 ## Prerequisites